c3lab/tapas360/README.md

 # TAPAS-360°: a Tool for the Design and Experimental Evaluation of 360° Video Streaming Systems

-TAPAS is a tool that allows rapid prototyping of Adaptive Streaming control algorithms.
+TAPAS-360° is a tool that allows rapid prototyping of Adaptive Streaming control algorithms and viewport-adaptive algorithms for omnidirectional video streaming.

-If you are a developer and you want to design an test a new Adaptive Streaming control algorithm you should check the documentation placed in the doc/ directory.
+If you are a developer and you want to design an test a new Adaptive Streaming control algorithm or a viewport adaptive algorithm, please check the documentation placed in the ``doc/`` directory.

-If you are a user and you want to experiment with the control algorithms made available by TAPAS you can follow the instructions given below.
+If you are a user and you want to experiment with the control algorithms made available by TAPAS-360° you can follow the instructions given below in the "Usage" section.

 ## Installation

-For Ubuntu-based Linux distributions install the following building dependencies (see ``dependencies.txt``):
+For Ubuntu-based Linux distributions install the following building dependencies (also collected in ``dependencies.txt``):

 ```
 apt-get install --no-install-recommends python3-twisted